-It should be noted that the exceptions under Art.
+Exceptions under Art.
 53(c) are confined to methods for treatment of the human or animal body by surgery or therapy and diagnostic methods practised on the human or animal body.
-It follows that other methods of treatment of live human beings or animals (e.g. treatment of a sheep in order to promote growth, to improve the quality of mutton or to increase the yield of wool) or other methods of measuring or recording characteristics of the human or animal body are patentable, provided that (as would probably be the case) such methods are of a technical and not essentially biological character (see G‑II, 5.4).
+It follows that other methods of treatment of living human beings or animals (e.g. treatment of a sheep in order to promote growth, to improve the quality of mutton or to increase the yield of wool) or other methods of measuring or recording characteristics of the human or animal body are patentable, provided that such methods are of a technical and not essentially biological character (see G‑II, 5.4.2).
 For example, an application containing claims directed to the purely cosmetic treatment of a human by administration of a chemical product is considered as being patentable (see T 144/83).
 A cosmetic treatment involving surgery or therapy would, however, not be patentable (see below).

-Regarding methods which are carried out on or in relation to the living human or animal body, it should be borne in mind that the intention of Art.
+Regarding methods which are carried out on or in relation to the living human or animal body, it must be borne in mind that the intention of Art.
 53(c) is only to free from restraint non-commercial and non-industrial medical and veterinary activities.
-Interpretation of the provision should avoid the exceptions from going beyond their proper limits (see G 5/83, G 1/04, and G 1/07).
+Interpretation of the provision must avoid the exceptions from going beyond their proper limits (see G 5/83, G 1/04, and G 1/07).